What is Suffering?

 Also, when experiencing unpleasant sensations, we grasp and cling to the unpleasantness of the experience instead of seeing and understanding the underlying reality, which causes more stress, discomfort or suffering.

-The reality is that the desire for things to be one way or another causes stress and unhappyness.
+The desire for things to be one way or another causes stress and unhappyness.
 For example, whenever people have unpleasant experiences, they try to escape these unpleasant experiences by seeking out pleasant ones, such as consuming food, entertainment, alcohol, drugs, having sex, daydreaming, etc.

 Ignorance is falsely believing that those pleasant experiences have an inherent desirable attribute, when in fact the desirable attribute is a product of the mind.
-Ignorance is also being blind to the fact that these pleasant experiences only appear pleasant because they relieve the underlying stress created by trying to satisfy desires.
+Ignorance is not understanding that these pleasant experiences only feel pleasant because they relieve the underlying stress created by trying to satisfy desires.

 This creates an endless cycle, where one is constantly chasing after their desires, constantly grasping at something to derive pleasure from life, yet ending up unsatisfied.
 This is clinging to the Five Aggregates.